get-convex/launchdarkly/README.md

 Select a name and environment for the integration.

+For "Component API Token", use the shared secret you generated earlier.

+Once you save, you can open the integration form again and click the Validate button to test the connection.
+If you encounter errors, check the logs page in the Convex dashboard for more information.

 For "Webhook URL", use your deployment's HTTP Actions URL suffixed with the path provided to the `registerRoutes` call in your `http.ts` file.
 By default, the path is `/ld/webhook`.
 You can retrieve your HTTP Actions URL on the [Deployment Settings page](https://dashboard.convex.dev/deployment/settings) of the Convex dashboard.
 Example: https://techno-kitten-138.convex.site/ld/webhook

-_Note!_ If you are developing using the `--local` flag, you will need to configure the webhook URL to point to your local development server's HTTP Actions port.
+_Note!_ If you are developing using the `--local` flag, you have a couple options for syncing flags.

+1. Configure the webhook URL to point to your local development server's HTTP Actions port.
 You can use a service like [ngrok](https://ngrok.com/) to expose your local server to the internet.

-For "Component API Token", use the shared secret you generated earlier.

-Once you save, you can open the integration form again and click the Validate button to test the connection.
-If you encounter errors, check the logs page in the Convex dashboard for more information.
+2. Use the component's built-in `initialize:poll` function to sync your flags.
+This will request your LaunchDarkly flag data directly from LaunchDarkly's API.
+See [Polling flags during local development](#polling-flags-during-local-development) for more information.

 ### Using the LaunchDarkly component